bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ### Version 3.1.5
 * Added a zoom listener after fitBounds is used to prevent high zoom levels after name search and taxonomy filtering.
+* Improved zooming when maxDistance setting is enabled taking advantage of the fitBounds method.

 ### Version 3.1.4
 * Fixed name search filter value not clearing if form input is cleared.